 Our immune system works to protect us from the bacteria and viruses that may make us sick.
 However, in some cases, our immune system improperly labels something as dangerous when it couldn’t be safer.
 Sometimes, this happens with the proteins our dogs make.
 While our pet’s dander isn’t going to harm us, our immune system thinks it will.

 When those with allergies come into contact with dog proteins, their immune system fights it.
-This creates an immune response, which makes symptoms like sneezing, swelling, itching, and the other symptoms we commonly see with allergic reactions.
+This creates an immune response, which makes signs like sneezing, swelling, itching, and the other things we commonly see with allergic reactions.

 You can be allergic to just one protein a dog creates, or you can be allergic to more.
 Most of the time, it doesn’t matter.
 Since all dogs pretty much make all the same proteins, it wouldn’t make much difference in which of these proteins you react to.

 The only exception to this rule is those that are only allergic to the Can f 5 protein.
 This protein is only made in a dog’s prostate gland.
 Because only males have prostates, it is absent in females.
 Therefore, it is possible to be allergic to male dogs and not females.
 In this case, you would be able to adopt a female Husky without much problem.